-Because we conclude that appellants' Superior Court action was not untimely filed, we remand the case to the Superior Court for further proceedings on the merits.9 This result seems fair since it is precisely what the District sought when it asked this court for "reversal of the order of the Tax Division of the
+Because we conclude that appellants' Superior Court action was not untimely filed, we remand the case to the Superior Court for further proceedings on the merits.10 This result seems fair since it is precisely what the District sought when it asked this court for "reversal of the order of the Tax Division of the Superior Court dismissing this action for lack of jurisdiction" and a remand to that court "for disposition of the merits of appellants' claim."
+This result also is appropriate as it will give the Superior Court the opportunity to address appellants' non-tax-refund claims and to rule on appellants' motion to amend their

-9 Our rationale does not implicate the Superior Court's subject matter jurisdiction; that is, we do not hold that the Superior Court may entertain appellants' lawsuit even though the complaint was not timely filed and even though the Superior Court therefore lacks jurisdiction under Section 47-3303.
+10 Our rationale does not implicate the Superior Court's subject matter jurisdiction; that is, we do not hold that the Superior Court may entertain appellants' lawsuit even though the complaint was not timely filed and even though the Superior Court therefore lacks jurisdiction under Section 47-3303.
 Rather, assuming without deciding that the time limit in Section 47-3303 is jurisdictional, we interpret the term "assessment" as used in Section 47-3303 in a manner that has led us to conclude that appellants' suit was timely filed.

-8 To arrive at the same point by a different route: For its analysis under Section 47-3303, Agbaraji relied on the reference in Section 42-3131.01(a)(1) to collection of a special assessment "in the same manner as general taxes ... are collected."
-836 A.2d at 568-69.
-By contrast, the relevant reference in the instant case is Section 42-3131.01(c)(1), which authorizes "[a] tax placed against a property pursuant to this subsection . . . [to be] collected in the same manner as real estate taxes are collected."
+estate taxes are collected."
 D.C.
 Code § 42-3131.01(c)(1)(D)(iii).
-We assume this something different from the reference means reference in Section 42-3131.01(a)(1) to collecting special assessments in the same manner as general taxes are collected.
+We assume this reference means something different from the reference in Section 42-3131.01(a)(1) to collecting special assessments in the same manner as general taxes are collected.
 See Sosa v.
 Alvarez-Machain, 542 U.S. 692, 711 n.9 (2004) (noting the "usual rule that 'when the legislature uses certain language in one part of the statute and different language in another, the court assumes different meanings were intended."" (quoting 2A Norman J. Singer, Sutherland Statutes and Statutory Construction § 46:06, at 194 (6th rev. ed.
 2000))); accord Tangoren, 977 A.2d at 360.
 We conclude that these different meanings are enough to require a conclusion that the holding in Agbaraji, in which the special assessment was based on Section 42-3131.01(a)(1), is not dispositive of the instant case, in which the special assessment was premised on Section 42-3131.01(c)(1).